 3.2.1 Concentration

 The initial step in processing wastewater for molecular methods is concentration and removal of large debris.
-Originally, the wastewater monitoring programme in São Paulo used an ultracentrifugation and glycine elution method (Pina et al., 1998), unlike in Wales where an overnight polyethylene glycol (PEG) precipitation is used (Farkas et al., 2021).
+Originally, the São Paulo state programme used an ultracentrifugation and glycine elution method (Pina et al., 1998), unlike in Wales where an overnight polyethylene glycol (PEG) precipitation is used (Farkas et al., 2021).
 The latter method was chosen in Wales based on previous studies isolating a range of viruses from wastewater and the ability to process large volumes of wastewater (100-250 mL (Farkas et al., 2018)).
 Both ultracentrifugation and PEG precipitation methods offer similar viral recovery, but each have advantages and disadvantages (Ahmed et al., 2020; Crocetti et al., 2021).
 An advantage of overnight PEG concentration is that the only laboratory equipment required is a centrifuge capable of reaching 10,000 g, which is a standard piece of equipment in most molecular laboratories, unlike ultracentrifugation which can require speeds of upwards of tenfold greater.
 Further, ultracentrifuge filters are expensive and their supply chain was erratic at the start of the pandemic.
 Due to the high speeds required and expensive equipment, it is also more difficult to process larger volumes (> 50 mL) using ultracentrifugation (Lu et al., 2020).
 However, the ultracentrifugation method is less time consuming, and concentration can be achieved in 3 hours, rather than the 24-hour process required for overnight PEG precipitation, which can be an obstacle for the rapid turnaround time required to make wastewater monitoring useful.
 In addition to this, PEG precipitation can also suffer from co-concentration of inhibitors, which can impact on SARS-CoV-2 detection (Scott et al., 2023), which is not such an issue for ultracentrifugation (Warish Ahmed et al., 2020).
 Recently, however, due to the decrease in the number of COVID-19 cases in São Paulo, the ultracentrifugation method was replaced by the electronegative membrane filtration method (W. Ahmed et al., 2015) which allows the concentration of high volumes of wastewater (100-200 mL) when compared with ultracentrifugation method (40-50 mL).
-Importantly, methods used in São Paulo and Wales can concentrate viruses from both solid and liquid fractions of the wastewater, which can be important for maximising SARS-CoV-2 recovery (Ahmed et al., 2020; Kaya et al., 2022).
+Importantly, methods used in São Paulo state and Wales can concentrate viruses from both solid and liquid fractions of the wastewater, which can be important for maximising SARS-CoV-2 recovery (Ahmed et al., 2020; Kaya et al., 2022).
 Both methods also have a low cost per sample once the laboratory equipment has been acquired, which makes the scaling of operations more economic, vital for regular and widespread monitoring.

 3.2.2 Extraction